 23. Kansas City Chiefs - Brandin Cooks, WR, Oregon State (5'10" 190) ~

 Kansas City had a remarkable turnaround in year one of the Andy Reid era, but adding another receiving threat could make things even better in year two for the team.

 24. Cincinnati Bengals - Kony Ealy, DE, Missouri (6'4" 275) ~

 25. San Diego Chargers - Jason Varrett, CB, TCU (5'9" 190) ~

-The Chargers could use help at cornerback and Dennard would be considered a bit of a bargain in some circles at this spot.
+The Chargers could use help at cornerback and Dennard would be considered a major bargain at this spot.
 There are far worse possible scenarios for San Diego than this one.

 26. Cleveland Browns (via Indianapolis) - Xavier Su'a-Filo, OG, Oregon (6'4" 305) ~